 Getting down to the basics was a lesson too.

 “Sometimes we get carried away with things that aren’t necessary,” she said.
 “We just wanted it to be a beautiful experience.
 We had graces upon graces of God.
 The wedding turned out intimate and small.
 It was the perfect day, it really was.
 It was just uncontainable joy.”
-After the wedding was over, everyone realized that it does not matter to have a grand wedding to accept someone in life.
+Perhaps the couple just invited a few people, booked a place similar to an outdoor wedding venue Virginia, and hired some hairstylists and photographers to keep the event simple, intimate, and small.
+Anyway, after the wedding was over, everyone realized that it does not matter to have a grand wedding to accept someone in life.
 And maybe that is the reason why these intimate weddings might remain in trend even after the pandemic is over.
 Not to mention, it does save a lot of extra spending too by booking something like a Breese/Virginia micro wedding venue (or any other location), saving additional food expenses for extra guests and on the decor of a grander place, and many more.

 A time for Joy